-On January 4, 2011, the Company entered into the Collaboration and License Agreement (the "CLA") which is a three party agreement involving the Company, Fraunhofer and FioCruz, a public entity, member of the Indirect Federal Public Administration and linked to the Health Ministry of Brazil, acting through its unit Bio-Manguinhos.
-The CLA provides for the development of a yellow fever vaccine to be manufactured and distributed within Latin America and Africa by FioCruz.
+On January 4, 2011, the Company entered into the Collaboration and License Agreement (the "CLA") which is a three-party agreement involving the Company, Fraunhofer and Fiocruz, a public entity, member of the Indirect Federal Public Administration and linked to the Health Ministry of Brazil, acting through its unit Bio-Manguinhos.
+The CLA provides for the development of a Yellow Fever vaccine to be manufactured and distributed within Latin America and Africa by Fiocruz.
 The CLA was supplemented by a bilateral agreement between iBio and Fraunhofer dated December 27, 2010 in which the Company engaged Fraunhofer as a contractor to provide the research and development services (both, together, the "Agreement").
-The services are billed to FioCruz at Fraunhofer's cost, so the Company's revenue is equivalent to expense and there is no profit.
+The services are billed to Fiocruz at Fraunhofer's cost, so the Company's revenue is equivalent to expense and there is no profit.

-On June 12, 2014, FioCruz, Fraunhofer and iBio executed an amendment to the Agreement (the "Amended Agreement") which provides for revised research and development, work plans, reporting, objectives, estimated budget, and project billing process.
-For the three months ended March 31, 2016 and 2015, under the Amended Agreement, the Company recognized revenue of \$357,000 and \$348,000, respectively, for work performed for FioCruz pursuant to the Amended Agreement by the Company's subcontractor, Fraunhofer, and recognized research and development expenses of the same amount due Fraunhofer for that work.
-For the nine months ended March 31, 2016 and 2015, under the Amended Agreement, the Company recognized revenue of \$635,000 and \$1,535,000, respectively.
+On June 12, 2014, Fiocruz, Fraunhofer and iBio executed an amendment to the CLA (the "Amended Agreement") which provides for revised research and development, work plans, reporting, objectives, estimated budget, and project billing process.
+In Fiscal 2017 and Fiscal 2016, under the Amended Agreement, the Company recognized revenue of \$62,000 and \$160,000, respectively, for work performed for Fiocruz pursuant to the Amended Agreement by the Company's subcontractor, Fraunhofer, and recognized research and development expenses of the same amount due Fraunhofer for that work.